Areasettantotto/photoshop-script/batch/README.md

 ## 📂 Contents

+- **`applying-the-watermark.jsx`**
+  Inserts a logo/brand at the bottom right of all images in a folder and its subfolders.
+  ➡️ Useful for adding a consistent watermark to image sets while preserving originals and folder structure.

 - **`rename-webp.jsx`**
   Renames and copies `.webp` files using a base name + sequential number.
   ➡️ Useful for creating image sets with SEO-friendly filenames.